KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 This method allows a user to publish a file to the p2p Data Network.
 The file is broken into fragments and broadcast to the network using the datablobs.
 Take a look at the response of [DEX_broadcast](#DEX_broadcast) for a list of all the keys available in a datablob.
 The `DEX_publish` method utilises the datablobs to

-1) Inform the network that a file is published; this datablob contains the `DEX_pubkey` of the sender, the name of the file published, its SHA256 hash, its size, number of datablobs that have been used to send all the data of the file to the network (fragments); the datablobs of this type can be found using their `tagA`, which is set to `files`.
+1) Indicate to the network that a file is published; this datablob contains the `DEX_pubkey` of the sender, the name of the file published, its SHA256 hash, its size, number of datablobs that have been used to send all the data of the file to the network (fragments); the datablobs of this type can be found using their `tagA`, which is set to `files`.

 Example: